CompanyDATV/Jekyll-OniOps/about.md

 <center>
   <h1 style="color:red;font-weight:bold;">
-    About NullDott (DATV)
+    About NullDoot(DATV)
   </h1>
   I ran into an obstacle in my life but I collected a bonus, the bonus it's the skills "IT".
-You have to think about all the things you have, you know that in many countries no one can afford to study on a computer, consider yourself lucky in fate.
+You have to think about all the things you have, you know that in many countries no one can afford to study on a computer, consider yourself lucky in fate 👨🏻‍💻
 </center>

 ![It's about me](/assets/itaboutme.jpg)